Aruloci/DialogueGenerator/README.md

 ```

 # Contact
-For any inquiries, please reach out to Dominic (pfistdo1@students.zhaw.ch).
+For any inquiries, please reach out to Dominic (dominic.pfister@swissonline.ch).